bwat47/joplin-copy-as-html/README.md

 > [!note]
 > Mermaid/Math are not supported, they will render as plain text (code).

+### Freehand Drawing/Excalidraw

+These embed the drawings as joplin image resources (svg), and the plugin will embed them as base64 as it does other images.
+SVG images may have compatibility issues with certain editors (conversion to bitmap images is not currently supported).

 #### Github Alerts

 Github Alert syntax, (e.g. `>[!NOTE]`) is supported via the markdown-it-github-alerts plugin.
 In order for github alerts to be rendered nicely, you must be using the Full document mode with CSS styling targeting the .markdown-alert classes.
 The default [stylesheet](https://github.com/bwat47/joplin-copy-as-html/blob/main/src/defaultStylesheet.ts) contains styling for github alerts, example: